grafana/agent/production/README.md

 ## Install Script for Kubernetes

-The Grafana Cloud Agent repository comes with installation scripts to configure components and return a Kubernetes manifest that uses our preferred defaults.
+The Grafana Agent repository comes with installation scripts to configure components and return a Kubernetes manifest that uses our preferred defaults.
 To run the script, copy and paste this in your terminal: